11 Vintage Coach Bags Every Collector Wishes They Owned

 Coach Courier bags started popping up in the mid-’70s, which is why you may come across some without the company’s trademark creed printed inside the bag.
 Still, if you can verify a Courier’s authenticity, you may get top dollar for it.
 The going rate for these pre-owned bags in good condition is often close to $2,000.

 Easily identifiable by its thick, chunky buckles, the Coach Crescent Saddle Bag is another coveted purse that garners plenty of attention.
 It first launched in the mid-’70s, though various iterations have popped up over the years.
-The bag comes in shades of black, tan, navy blue, and even mustard, and can sell for upwards of $1,000.
+The bag comes in shades of black, tan, navy blue, and even mustard, and can sell in the high hundreds.

 Clean lines and multiple pockets make this Coach bag both functional and easy to look at.
 The Stewardess bag was first introduced in 1976 and comes in a variety of colors like mocha, burgundy, navy, gray, and more.
 At a liveauctioneers.com auction in 2021, it sold for an impressive $300.